 In the near future, we plan to perform on tour at Wells Cathedral and Glastonbury Abbey, and also in Dresden and Leipzig in Germany.

 We currently rehearse at the Emsworth Community Association (near Emsworth train station, and on the 700 bus route) on Friday evenings.
-At the moment our rehearsals take place fortnightly on Zoom, but we are very much looking forward to being able to meet and sing together in person again soon.
 New members can be assured of a warm welcome.
 Learn more about joining us!